myehya812/CareerHub/README.md

       └── Applications
 ```

-Additional relationships will be introduced as the application develops.
+Additional tables and relationships will be introduced as the application develops.

 ---